25 Fun Things to Do in the Phoenix Area with Kids

 At first glance, Phoenix might seem like just cactus and desert as far as the eye can see.
-Yet, there is so much more to this western city than scorching heat and golf.
-Families will find fantastic museums, unique attractions, such as a stunning desert botanical garden and a Butterfly Wonderland, as well as a fascinating history that makes this capital city come to life.
+But we found so many fun things to do in Phoenix.
+There is so much more to this western city than scorching heat and golf.
+Truly!
+Families will find fantastic Phoenix museums, unique attractions, such as a stunning desert botanical garden and a Butterfly Wonderland, as well as a fascinating history that makes this capital city come to life.

 1. Phoenix Zoo

 Lions, tigers, bears, and more will entertain your family for a day at the local zoo.
 If you visit in the warmer months pack bathing suits for the kids, so they can enjoy its TWO splash pads that are open from March to October.
 Tip: Save money and time by buying tickets online, but pack a little cash, because, for an extra fee, you can feed the giraffes a handful of lettuce.